Improving Text Generation for Product Description via Human Behaviour

 The whole pipeline is shown in Figure \cite{fig1}.
 In this paper, we adopt the T5 \cite{raffel2020exploring} model to conduct our text generation experiments.
 We adopt transformer \cite{vaswani2017attention} added multilayer perceptron (MLP) as our sales prediction model.

-In Step-1, we get an initial dataset to train the T5 generative model.
-The initial dataset is constructed by query ChatGPT.
-We ask ChatGPT to write product description, input the product title as the prompts.
-We then remove the data in the training dataset that do not suitable to display online.
+In Step-1, Initial Dataset Construction.
+We obtain an initial dataset to train the T5 generative model.
+The dataset is constructed by querying ChatGPT to generate product descriptions, using product titles as prompts.
+We then remove data from the training dataset that are not suitable for online display.
+The detailed algorithm is shown in Algorithm \cite{alg1}.

-In Step-2, we use the data of Step-1 and train T5 model.
-Then we use the T5 model to generate product descriptions for hundreds of millions the products.
+In Step-2, Model Training \& Inference.
+Using the data from Step-1, we train the T5 model.
+The trained model is then used to generate product descriptions for hundreds of millions of products.

-In Step-3, we display the generated product descriptions on the products on the App.
+In Step-3, Deployment.
+We display the generated product descriptions for the products in the app.

-In Step-6 and Step-7, we use causal inference and the sales prediction model to find the best quality product descriptions in the logs.
-The detail is illustrated in the following sections.
+In Step-6 and Step-7, Causal Analysis.
+By combining causal inference with the sales prediction model, we identify the highest-quality product descriptions in the logs.
+Technical details are presented in subsequent sections.

-In Step-8, we retrain the T5 model using the better texts found by Step-7.
-Then we do AB experiments to evaluate the performance of the generated product descriptions at online App.
+In Step-8, Iterative Improvement.
+The T5 model is retrained using higher-quality texts identified in Step-7.
+AB testing is then conducted to evaluate the effectiveness of the generated product descriptions on the live app.

 fig1